AnonymousTester17/skill-swap-hackathon/README.md

 cd ../Backend; npm install
 ```

-Create .env file in the frontend and write the following:
+Create .env file in the backend and write the following:

 ```env
 PORT = 8000